New MacDonald's Farm: VHS and DVD releases

-Other Media
+Other media

 The series released two albums in 2004 & 2006, numerous books, live shows and other merchandise.

-All songs for the show are provided by a team of writers from Sony/ ATV Music Publishing.
-Recording & production of all music is done by Jay Collie, who is also known for his performance, songwriting and production work in the popular country/rock/pop band, Jonah's Road.
+All songs for the show are provided by a team of writers from Sony/ATV Music Publishing.
+Recording & production of all music is done by Jay Somerville-Collie, who is also known for his performance, songwriting and production work in the popular country/rock/pop band, Jonah's Road.